 My first question would be, what the heck is blogging?

 As far as career choices go, I don't have any regrets I'm pleased to say.
 I'm so glad that I followed my inner voice, despite people around me telling me that I needed to get a real job.
-The only thing is I wish I'd d' done is started my blogging and web design journey sooner.

 So, should you consider quitting your job to start an online business in 2020?

 You read that right.
 No...

 I would definitely start an online business, but I wouldn't quit your job first.